 In both scenes, her ire is both justifiable and uncalled for—she’s the mother, after all.
 But the classic dynamics of their parent-child relationship have eroded, leaving only a framework.
 Joan’s life in the theater and the putative independence of Lisa’s worldly prep school element make them more like roommates who observe certain old formalities, while ignoring others.
 In this case, it’s the daughter who does the most conspicuous withholding of the love and vulnerability the relationship requires.
 But as their conflict intensifies, it becomes painfully clear that they are both suffering, equally and differently, from its absence.

-The most ferocious verbal thrashing comes from Emily, the “friend” of the woman killed in the bus accident.
+The most ferocious verbal thrashing in Margaret comes from Emily, the “friend” of the woman killed in the bus accident.
 She is one of a vanishing subspecies of New Yorker—the refined Jewish intellectual who appears to be utterly incapable of pretending she has time for social niceties, and who has no qualms about being, or seeming unpleasant.
 When she detects what she thinks is a low, cheap motive in Lisa’s effort to help her pursue a lawsuit against the city, Emily lays into the younger woman with the kind of severity that surely no one has ever spoken to her before.
 Lisa counters with a wall of indignation and shock, every word of which rings increasingly false in the light of Emily’s unalloyed, pitiless wisdom.
 Shattering one illusion after another, she finally delivers the film’s crucial line—“You have every right to falsify your own life, but you have no right to falsify anybody else’s,” by which time Lisa’s face is a gnarled puddle of tears and confusion.
 She has been found out, in exactly the way she wanted to be, but the revelation is greeted not by sympathetic nurturing, but by scorn.
 It’s the kind of moment that could make an adult out of anyone.